OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-X-usecase-profile.md

 #### Intent

 To describe license compatibility with the prerequisite product when it used in the public or the market.
-Especially software package had multiple license, it able to use identify the specific license to be apply on the prerequisite product.
+Especially the artifact had multiple license, it able to use identify the specific license to be apply when the artifact combined with the prerequisite product.

 #### Tag: `LicenseCompatibilityForPrerequisiteProduct:`